Dyson Gen5 Detect vs. V15 Detect

 4 Reasons to Consider the Dyson V15 Detect

 1. Cheaper: The Gen5 release makes the V15 Detect price closer to the mid-level range.
-Not yet, but close to it.
+Not yet, but almost.

 2. Efficient cleaning: Even with the Gen5 Detect’s improved suction, the V15 Detect got higher averages in the cleaning experiments.